sleak-lbl/weekly-emails/attic/bssw.md

 workshop or tutorial, or creating content to engage the scientific software community.

-For more information and to apply, please see <https://bssw.io/fellowship>.
+For more information and to apply, please see <https://bssw.io/pages/apply-for-the-bssw-fellowship-program>.
-Applications are due Tuesday, October 15.
+**Applications are due this Wednesday, September 30, 2020.**